jordanhubbard/foreflight-dashboard/README.md

 A free, open-source tool for managing and analyzing ForeFlight logbook data.
 This application helps pilots organize, analyze, and visualize their flight data from ForeFlight. **This is not commercial software - no terms to agree to, completely free to use.**

+🐳 **Container-First Architecture**: This application is designed exclusively for containerized deployment.
+All operations run inside Docker containers for consistency, security, and easy deployment to any container platform.

 ## Features

 - Import ForeFlight logbook data